Yagisan/yagisans_better_stellaris/README.md

 ## Artifacts

 Without the Rubicator relic, artifacts are very difficult to acquire.
 Regular (Non-gestalt) empires now have a new option to buy artifacts from private collectors.
 These come at inflated prices, but do offer a way to continue acquiring them into the late game.
 If the AI has a surplus of resources, and less than 50 artifacts, they may purchase them as well.

+## Starbase Buildings

+### Star Patrol Office

+Non-gestalt empires can build a Star Patrol Office on any starbase with a hanger.
+This will extend both the range, and value of its anti-piracy protection.
+These starbases, when not in a system with colonies, or next to another empire will be known as Star Patrol Base.